AUBioInformatics22/MuscularDogstrophy/4_Variant_Call.md

 #### SNPs of Interest

 After hard-filtering and selecting SNPs based on quality and zygosity, 1682 SNPs were found in all four samples across the entirety of the X chromosome.
 Of those 1682 SNPs, 380 were found to be of interest and located within the DMD gene.
 Table 3 and Figure 3 reflect this conclusion.
 Figure 3 shows all intersections of SNPs within the DMD region of the X chromosome.
 The SNPs were then placed into IGV which allowed for visualization of SNP location within the DMD gene (Figure 4).
-The SNPs were also visualized based on coverage in IGV to determine the overall quality of the SNPs (Figure 5).
+IGV was also used to visualize the SNPs based on coverage in to determine the overall quality of the SNPs (Figure 5).

 | X Chromosome | DMD Gene |
 | ------------ | -------- |